Need Help? Let's Talk

 The local farmhouse in Gundu is the most famous spot for Nepal homestay tours.
 Gundu lies on the eastern side of Kathmandu Valley.
 Despite being close to the Kathmandu valley, Gundu village is away from the urbanization effect.
 Most people of the Tamang community live in this village following Buddhism.

-You can experience the traditional farming methods.
+You can experience traditional farming methods.
 People in Gundu are incredibly humble.
 They provide the best service possible to travelers.
 They still use the conventional way of cooking food.
 During your stay in Gundu village, you can have completely fresh vegetables and food.
 You will like your stay at Gundu homestay and enjoy the simplicity of the people living there.

 Nepal homestay tour’s packing list ideas